dinayuil/zephyr_codec2/README.md

 - [nRF Connect for VS Code](https://nrfconnect.github.io/vscode-nrf-connect/index.html)

 ### Tutorial
 Install the nRF Connect tools by following the [guide](https://nrfconnect.github.io/vscode-nrf-connect/connect/install.html).
-Import this project by the nRF Connect VS Code extension (https://nrfconnect.github.io/vscode-nrf-connect/connect/ui.html)
+Import this project by the nRF Connect VS Code extension.
+Consult their guide for importing project.

 #### Flash the Application
 In `main.c` file, comment out one of ```TX_BOARD``` and ```RX_BOARD``` defines to make the board either a transmitter or a receiver (but of course, one board need to be TX and another one to be RX).
 Build and flash.